daleao/sdv/Ligo/Modules/Arsenal/README.md

   </ol>
 </details>

-</td></tr></table>

 ## Overview

 What began as a simple weapon rebalance has become a huge overhaul of weapon mechanics, slingshot mechanics and combat itself.
 At last, the final module of the original Immersive Suite has arrived.

-Please note that existing melee weapons may not be affected if this mod is enabled mid-save.
+Please note that existing weapon will not be immediately be affected by all changes provided by this module if it is enabled mid-save.
 Please use [CJB Item Spawner][mod:cjb-spawner] or similar to delete and respawn all owned melee weapons after enabling or disabling this module.

 ## Melee Weapons